danielhmeir/oneness/paths.md

 A person who looks at the world and sees beyond the physical radiates a range from indigo to violet depending on the depth of experience.

 White is the color of the light that enters the body through the tip of the head and goes straight through the center of the body feeding all the spheres.

-[Here about spread of colors up and down]

 Each sphere forms a layer around the central channel and goes into a sphere below it.
 So when the white light flows in the spiritual sphere the spiritual sphere has a white core and a violet layer around it.
 Then it descends into the intellectual sphere which has the white core, then a violet layer around it and then its own blue color.
-Light flows down from the tip of the head all the way to the lower abdomen and then returns back.
 Each sphere opens up like a flower allowing its inner light to become the next sphere.

-As you approach Unity, your perception of reality broadens and this information about the location of levels of mind in the body may help in multiple ways.
-One way is that you can combine breathing with opening the spheres upward as flowers for God with gratitude and thus increase circulation of light and move your mind upwards into Unity.
+A dominant sphere brings up the light of the lower spheres and brings down the light of the upper spheres.
+When the pole at the top of the head completely dominates all spheres, all spheres shine with white light.

+Besides the central channel, the 5 main spheres, the 2 poles, there are more smaller spheres and channels that connect them and it's a magnificent sight but these have the greatest effect.

+There are 2 ways to raise the level of mind.
+One way is to sequentially turn each level of the mind into altruistic starting with the physical level thus raising your mind towards God.

+Another way is to strengthen each sphere directly.
+This way can be done by breathing with that area of the body.
+I recommend breathing with the good feelings in the heart.
+Love in the heart brings up the lower spheres and allows the Divine light to flow in.
+Then focus on the tip of the head.
+This will raise your mind and will open the flow of Light in but the spine needs to be healthy and the lower spheres must be altruistic, otherwise the existing bad thoughts, feelings and urges will become stronger.

+Remember that the experience and the effort are not the goals, they are a path into Oneness.

 You and I are One!